Actually, ladies and gentlemen, the Jon Stewart and the Colbert rallies on October 30th, I have been thinking about this.

 Now, if they've got time for this in Cincinnati, you know they've got time for this elsewhere.

-You can almost be assured it's going on elsewhere.
+If this is going on in Ohio, you can almost be assured it's going on elsewhere.

 School gets out at 3.15.

-One would hope it's high school seniors out of school to vote, giving Democrat ballots, and then ice cream.
+One would hope it's high school seniors out of school to vote, giving Democrat ballots and then ice cream.

-You know they've started school dinner program.
+You know, they've started a school dinner program, a school dinner program.

-Potato growers say the potato is being unfairly singled out by healthy food advocates.
+From Washington, potato growers say the potato is being unfairly singled out by healthy food advocates.

-After a recommendation by the Institute of Medicine, the Federal Women Infants and Children Program, WIC, okayed an interim rule that bars participants from buying potatoes with their federal dollars.
+After a recommendation by the Institute of Medicine, the Federal Women, Infants, and Children Program, WIC, okayed an interim rule that bars participants from buying potatoes with their federal dollars.

 Potatoes are the only vegetables not allowed to be purchased in the WIC program.